icon-bg

 Pros Cons

-Free Not for Windows
+Free Limited Windows support

 Easy to install Not user-friendly

-Lots of plugins Slow under high load
+Extensive plugin ecosystem Slow under high load

-Robust customization of alerts No dashboards
+Robust customization of alerts

 Total Network Inventory